Theme of the Day

 - for those who are sick and for all medical personnel and caregivers;

-- for research workers and scientists who are working to protect us, provide adequate testing, and to develop, deliver and administer vaccines;
+- for research workers and scientists and medical personnel who are working to protect us, provide adequate testing, and to develop, deliver and administer vaccines;

 - for those who are particularly vulnerable to this virus;

 - for those who are isolated and anxious;

 - for the healing of racial inequality, prejudice, bigotry, systemic racism, and injustice;

 - for those who are hungry and homeless;

 - for those who are unemployed or underemployed;

 - for Elizabeth our Queen and all set in authority under her; for Justin, the Prime Minister of Canada and all members of parliament; Doug, the Premier of Ontario and all members of the legislature; Fred, the mayor of Hamilton and those who serve city council; for the First Nations of this land, for elders, chiefs, and band councils; for all in civil authority and for all citizens that we might work together for the common good;

 - for the whole church: for Susan, our Diocesan Bishop; for David and Brian, our priests; for Rob and Nicola, our interns; for all bishops, priests and deacons; and for all the baptized: that God may accomplish God's work in and through us for the sake of the world;

 - for those preparing for baptism and their sponsors;